ocapn/ocapn/draft-specifications/CapTP Specification.md

 The Session ID for a session is a [ByteArray][Model-ByteArray] of length 32.

-1. Calculate the Public ID of each side using [the process described here](#public-id).
+1. Calculate the Public Identifier of each side using [the process described here](#public-identifier).
 2. Sort both IDs based on the resulting octets.
-3. Concatinate the Public IDs in the order determined in step 2.
+3. Concatinate the Public Identifiers in the order determined in step 2.
 4. Prepend the string "prot0" to the beginning.
 5. SHA256 hash the result from step 4.
 6. SHA256 hash the result from step 5.